Fade BG Image

 … And as a freebie, there were some eggs and milk tucked in.
 That made me feel kinda happy.

 So that's one souvenir secured.
-Also, using the five silvers from the wand massager sales, I bought the bits I can't easily gather myself for the massager materials: ink and varnish.
-The palm-sized pot of ink was three silvers, the wine-bottle-sized varnish was two silvers.
-Yay, Shounin-chan's earnings vanished so cleanly.
+Using the five silvers from the wand massager sales, I also bought the parts I can't easily gather myself for the massager materials: ink and varnish.
+The palm-sized pot of ink was three silvers, and the wine-bottle-sized varnish was two silvers.
+Yay, Shounin-chan's earnings vanished just like that.

 Good thing I'd decided to use Healer profits for living expenses.
 Food and sock money can come out of that too, right?
 I hereby allow it.

-Of course, you can't make a magic tool with just ink and varnish.
-So for the materials I'm short on — wood and magic stones — I'll go hunt monsters and procure some.
+Of course, you can't make a Magic Tool with just ink and varnish.
+So for the materials I'm still short on — wood and magic stones — I'll go hunt some monsters and procure them myself.

 I should be able to get small magic stones if I hunt goblins.